 In terms of race, the majority of the population east of I-35 is considered an area of minority concentration as 47.80 to 71.50% of the population is of Hispanic origin, while only 51.7% of the city as a whole is of Hispanic origin (census.gov quick facts Kyle Texas population estimates July 2023; see also MA-50).
-In FY24, Kyle will use CDBG monies to construct sidewalks at 24 separate locations throughout the city, two of which are in LMI areas and are also east of I-35.
+In FY24, Kyle will use CDBG monies to construct sidewalks at 25 separate locations throughout the city, three of which are in LMI areas and two of those LMI areas are east of I-35.
 See full table under SP-10 and AP-35.
 Details on the LMI areas in relation to the locations that will receive new sidewalks are as follows:

-200 Pimlico, 67.62% LMI (Census tract 109.1, BG2) - East of I-35 351 Whispering Hollow Dr E I-35, 56.56% LMI (Census tract 109.1, BG 4) - East of I-35

-The map provided in SP-10 shows the low and moderate income block groups and a map in the appendices shows all Census tracts in Kyle.
+200 Pimlico, 67.62% LMI (Census tract 109.1, BG2) - East of I-35 351 Whispering Hollow Dr E I-35, 56.56% LMI (Census tract 109.1, BG 4) - East of I-35 606 W Center St, 73.54% LMI, (Census tract 109.05, BG 3) - West of I-35 The map provided in SP-10 shows the low and moderate income block groups and a map in the appendices shows all Census tracts in Kyle.
 Year one's public improvement project will take place in a low and moderate income area, and in years two to five the projects (based on the needs identified) would take place city wide for the benefit of low and moderate income individuals.
 Locations of the remaining projects will be determined after proposals have been submitted and accepted.